The List of Van Halen Albums in Order of Release Date

 9. House of Pain

-1984 (MCMLXXXIV), the sixth studio album by American rock band Van Halen, made its monumental debut on January 9, 1984.
-This record marked the culmination of an era, as it was the last to feature iconic frontman David Lee Roth until their 2012 reunion.
-With all four original members—Van Halen brothers, Roth, and Michael Anthony—it produced timeless classics.
-“Jump,” a chart-topping hit, led the pack, and the album went on to sell over 10 million copies.
-Critics praised it, ranking it among the top 100 albums of the 1980s.
-Despite Michael Jackson’s Thriller overshadowing it on the charts, 1984 remains a diamond-certified masterpiece.
+1984 (MCMLXXXIV) is the sixth studio album of American rock band Van Halen, which monumentally premiered on 9 January 1984.
+The record was really the end of an era, as it became the final one to include famous frontman David Lee Roth until their 2012 reunion.
+With all original members on board—Van Halen brothers, Roth, and Michael Anthony—it created timeless classics.
+Another number one single was “Jump”, and the album itself sold over 10 million copies.
+It was also critically acclaimed by being mentioned in the top 100 albums of the 1980s.
+Although overshadowed by Michael Jackson’s Thriller in the charts, 1984 has still been certified diamond.

 7. 5150 (1986)